insyri/rstrafes-mod-doc-draft/info/how-to-handshow.md

 A handshow consists of two video inputs:
 1. The camera for showing the hand movement.
-2. The recoding for the screen.
+2. The recording for the screen.

 ### Hand Recording
 Rules follow for hand recording: